mui/mui-x/docs/src/pages/components/data-grid/components/components.md

 ## Overriding components

-As part of the customization API, the grid allows you to replace and override nested components with the `components` prop.
+As part of the customization API, the grid allows you to override internal components with the `components` prop.
 The prop accepts an object of type [`GridSlotsComponent`](/api/data-grid/#slots).

 If you wish to pass additional props in a component slot, you can do it using the `componentsProps` prop.
 This prop is of type `GridSlotsComponentsProps`.